levlaz/magicinit/README.md

 Optional args

-`--sdk` default to language of project, fall back to typescript `--provider` default to gha, in the future be able to generate for others as well `--source` default to .
+`--provider` default to gha, in the future be able to generate for others as well `--source` default to .